JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 # To call the hook that set the lod distance
 At offset 10A1B5, replace E8961BF9FF with E866DD0900.

+# To call the hook that init the player camera
+At offset 0EE480, replace 8B8634A08B00 with E89B9A0B0090.

 *** Usage ***